-- (5) The department will issue an original certificate of competency to master, journeyman, or specialty electricians who meet the eligibility requirements listed in: - (a) RCW 19.28.191 (1)(a) or (b) and chapter 19.28 RCW; and - (i) Submit an application for an original master electrician certificate including: Date of birth, mailing address and Social Security number; and - (ii) Pay all appropriate fees, as listed in WAC 296-46B-909 $^{\circ}$ - (b) RCW 19.28.191 (1)(d) and (e); - (i) Submit an original master electrician certification examination application including: Date of birth, mailing address and Social Security number; and - (ii) Pay all appropriate fees, as listed in WAC 296-46B-909; or - (c) RCW 19.28.191 (1)(f) through (g); - (i) Submit an original electrician certification examination application including: Date of birth, mailing address and Social Security number; and - (ii) Pay all appropriate fees, as listed in WAC 296-46B-909 - (6) An individual's original electrician certificate of competency will expire on their birth date at least two years, and not more than three years, from the date of original issue.
+(5) The department will issue an original certificate of competency to master, journey level, or specialty electricians who meet the eligibility requirements listed in:

+(a) RCW 19.28.191 (1)(a) or (b) and chapter 19.28 RCW; and

+(i) Submit an application for an original master electrician certificate including: Date of birth, mailing address and Social Security number; and

+(ii) Pay all appropriate fees, as listed in WAC 296-46B-909;

+(b) RCW 19.28.191 (1)(d) and (e);

+(i) Submit an original master electrician certification examination application including: Date of birth, mailing address and Social Security number; and

+(ii) Pay all appropriate fees, as listed in WAC 296-46B-909; or

+(c) RCW 19.28.191 (1)(f) through (g);

+(i) Submit an original electrician certification examination application including: Date of birth, mailing address and Social Security number; and

+(ii) Pay all appropriate fees, as listed in WAC 296-46B-909.

+(6) An individual's original electrician certificate of competency will expire on their birth date at least two years, and not more than three years, from the date of original issue.

-Renewal - Master electrician, journeyman, and specialty electrician certificates of competency.
+Renewal - Master electrician, journey level, and specialty electrician certificates of competency.

-- (7) An individual must apply for renewal of their electrician certificate of competency on or before the expiration date of the certificate.
+(7) An individual must apply for renewal of their electrician certificate of competency on or before the expiration date of the certificate.
 The individual may not apply for renewal more than ninety days prior to the expiration date.
-Renewed certificates are valid for three years. - (8) An individual may renew their certificate of competency within ninety days after the expiration date without reexamination if the individual pays the late renewal fee listed in WAC 296-46B-909. - (9) All applications for renewal received more than ninety days after the expiration date of the certificate of competency require that the electrician pass the appropriate competency examination before being recertified. - (10) All applicants for certificate of competency renewal must: - (a) Submit a complete renewal application; - (b) Pay all appropriate fees; and - (c) Provide accurate evidence on the renewal form that the individual has completed the continuing education requirements described in WAC 296-46B-970.
-Continuing education classes are only valid when all the requirements of

-WAC 296-46B-970 are completed.
+Renewed certificates are valid for three years.

+(8) An individual may renew their certificate of competency within ninety days after the expiration date without reexamination if the individual pays the late renewal fee listed in WAC 296-46B-909.

+(9) All applications for renewal received more than ninety days after the expiration date of the certificate of competency require that the electrician pass the appropriate competency examination before being recertified.

+(10) All applicants for certificate of competency renewal must:

+(a) Submit a complete renewal application;

+(b) Pay all appropriate fees; and

+(c) Provide accurate evidence on the renewal form that the individual has completed the continuing education requirements described in WAC 296-46B-970.
+Continuing education classes are only valid when all the requirements of WAC 296-46B-970 are completed.
 If an individual files inaccurate or false evidence of continuing education information when renewing a certificate of competency, the individual's certificate of competency may be suspended or revoked.